Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Microplastics in sediment from the rivers Elbe, Moser, Neckar, and Rhine.

-According to the European Environment Agency, ocean floors are home to over 14 million tonnes of microplastics.
-That number will only keep growing as every year, half a million tonnes of microplastics find their way into our rivers, lakes, seas and oceans.
+According to the European Environment Agency, ocean floors host over 14 million tonnes of microplastics.
+That number will only keep growing.
+Every year, half a million tonnes of microplastics find their way into our rivers, lakes, seas and oceans.

 Fast fashion in your blood?
 Yes.